 Our Childcare Ministry is our Baptismal Covenant in action.
 In baptism we promise to help raise children in the faith.
 We promise to include them in the church family.
 We pledge to support and encourage their parents.
 The nursery is our first point of contact with these children and their families.
 It is our first opportunity to keep our promises.

-The church nursery is staffed by CPR/First Aid-certified, paid caregivers from 8:15 am through the 11:00 am worship service every Sunday.
-Childcare is available for infants through age 4 during both worship services and for infants and toddlers during the Sunday School hour.
-The childcare rooms are located in the Education Building, located at 318 S. Royal St.:
+The church nursery is staffed by CPR/First Aid-certified, paid caregivers from 9:15 AM through the 11:00 AM worship service every Sunday.
+Childcare is available for infants through age 4 during the worship service and for infants and toddlers during the Sunday School hour.

 The Meeting House youth ministry includes not only Sunday morning Sunday School and evening youth fellowship but also includes opportunities for local and global service, for retreats, and for interschool friendships.